mszegedy/plea/story/ch-6.md

 "Someone to shamanize to.
 You know.
 Someone who likes me?
 Please tell me someone likes me."

 "I..."
 What was Alexey supposed to say here?
 "I think the Moon-Mother likes _me._ I mean, she never granted any of my wishes, I think, but they were dumb wishes anyway.
 She was probably just looking out for me.
 I've prayed to her a lot, and made sacrifices to her.
-Maybe... just shamanize to her, alright?
+Maybe..."
+He bit his lip meditatively.
+"Just shamanize to her, alright?
 Tell her you're a friend of mine and you're trying to help me."

 Vasilisa sensed that Alexey was making an effort to be more vulnerable than usual here.
 "Alright, thanks.
 I totally will.
 I totally appreciate how... thank you.
 Really.
 Hug?"